WbWbX/BFragmentationAnalyzer/README.md

 # Introduction

 # Installation
-This module depends on the pseudo-top producer and is expected to run for CMSSW versions >80x.
+This module is expected to run for CMSSW versions >80X.
+It depends on the ParticleLevelProducer that is contained in CMSSW >=8_0_28.
+For older releases, it can be obtained via `git cms-merge-topic -u intrepid42:ParticleLevelProducer_80X`.

 ```
-cmsrel CMSSW_8_0_26_patch1
+cmsrel CMSSW_8_0_30
-cd CMSSW_8_0_26_patch1/src
+cd CMSSW_8_0_30/src
 cmsenv
-git cms-merge-topic -u intrepid42:pseudotoprivet_80x
+mkdir TopQuarkAnalysis
 cd TopQuarkAnalysis
 git clone ssh://git@gitlab.cern.ch:7999/CMS-TOPPAG/BFragmentationAnalyzer.git
 cd -